01-edu/public/subjects/using-map/README.md

 ] */
 ```

-- Create a `tempForecasts` function which will take an array of objects, and which will
+#### Temp Forecasts
-  return an array of strings formatted as below:
+`tempForecasts`: accepts an array of objects, and returns an array of formatted strings.
+See the example below:
 ```js
 tempForecasts([
   {